colgiati/push-down-automaton/README.md

 ---

-The class **RPNChecker** is built like a Keller automaton.
+The class **RPNChecker** is built like a push down automaton.
 It checks if a sequence of D (digit) and O (operation) is a valid reverse polnish annotation expression.

 The class **RPNCalculator** heirs from RPN checker and calculates the result for a given RPN expression.
 This class also contains a main method with examples for valid and invalid sequences of both 'D' and 'O', and digits and operators (screenshots below).